Rojas, Diamondbacks rally for 4 runs in 9th, beat Reds 5-4

-CINCINNATI (AP) — Josh Rojas hit a go-ahead single during a four-run rally in the ninth inning and the Arizona Diamondbacks beat the Cincinnati Reds 5-4 on Thursday, earning a split in the four-game series.
+Santillan — who already had hurt himself with a wild pitch and a throwing error in the inning — gave him what he wanted, serving up a 97 mph four-seamer down and away to Rojas, who hit it past a drawn-in infield to score two runs.

+“I went up there with a with the approach to stay on the heater and react to the slider,” Rojas said after the 5-4 win that earned the Diamondbacks a split of the four-game series.
+“He actually threw me a first-pitch slider, I got a good swing on and fouled it off.
+Once I did that, I felt pretty comfortable to stay on the heater and try to drive something.
+I got put in a really good situation.”

-The Diamondbacks went into the ninth trailing 3-1, but got help from reliever Tony Santillan's wild tosses.
+The Diamondbacks went into the ninth trailing 3-1, but got help from Santillan's wild tosses.

 Pavin Smith drew a leadoff walk, went to second on a wild pitch by Santillan (0-1) and scored on Alek Thomas' single.
-Santillan then threw away a bunt for an error, and a sacrifice set up Rojas' two-run single through a drawn-in infield that made it 4-3.
+Santillan then threw away a bunt for an error, and a sacrifice set up the two-run single by Rojas, who later scored on a grounder.

 Mark Melancon (2-6), the second of three relievers for the Diamondbacks, got the win.
 Ian Kennedy pitched the ninth for his fourth save, despite allowing Matt Reynolds' solo homer.